-Keough’s Hot Springs Resort is located near the town of Bishop in California’s Owens Valley.
-Established in in 1919 by Phillip Keough as a health spa the resort has changed owners several times over the years.
+Keough’s Hot Springs Resort is located near the town of Bishop in California’s Owens Valley, established in 1919 by Phillip Keough as a health spa.
+The resort has changed owners several times over the years.
 The current owners have endeavored to make Keough Hot Spring Resort as popular today as it was in the 1920s and ’30s.

-Three hot springs feed the large swimming pool and a smaller hot pool at Keough’s Hot Springs Resort.
+Three hot springs feed a large swimming pool and a smaller hot pool at the resort.
 Over one million gallons a day of hot 127-degree mineral water (cooled to about 90 degrees for the pool) flows through the resort.

-The big pool is 8 foot deep at one end and at the shallow end there is is a giant sprinkler that helps cool the water and is a fun place to hang out especially for kids.
+The big pool is 8 feet deep at one end and the shallow end; a giant sprinkler helps cool the water and is a fun place to hang out, especially for kids.
 The larger swimming pool stays around 90 degrees year-round.
-The second smaller hot tub pool is kept at around 104 degrees.
+The second smaller hot tub pool is kept at about 104 degrees.

-There is plenty of seating around the big pool and snack bar offers the usual stuff, candy, drinks and hot dogs.
-Keough’s Hot Springs gift shop is stocked with kids toys, sunscreen, lotions and even has bathing suits in case you didn’t pack one.
+There is plenty of seating around the big pool, and the snack bar offers the usual stuff, candy, drinks, and hot dogs.
+Keough’s Hot Springs gift shop is stocked with kids’ toys, sunscreen, and lotions and even has bathing suits if you didn’t pack one.

-Keough Hot Ditch is the destination of choice for visitors who prefer a more natural hot springs experience, Keough Hot Ditch has several small hot pools.
+Keough Hot Ditch is the destination of choice for visitors who prefer a more natural and free hot springs experience.
 Water from the resort flows into several pools created by rock dams.
-The water in the Keough hot ditch pools hovers around 90 degrees just right for a pleasant soak.
+The water in the Keough hot ditch pools hovers around 90 degrees, just suitable for a pleasant soak.

-Keough’s Hot Springs Resort is open to the public for swimming year round.
-The resort also offers campsites with hookup, tent cabins and rooms in trailers.
-A one day pass in ten dollars a person, seven dollars kids 3-12.
-Location 8 miles North of Big Pine along Highway 395 or 7 miles South of Bishop, California.
-Look for the sign it is easy to miss.
+Keough’s Hot Springs Resort is open to the public for swimming year-round.
+A one-day pass is ten dollars a person, seven dollars for kids 3-12.
+Location is 8 miles North of Big Pine along Highway 395 or 7 miles south of Bishop, California.
+Look for the sign; it is easy to miss.